Shroedinger’s Rapist And The Imagined Right To Intrude

 Understandably.
 But you seem to be are arguing against someone who is not me, since I did not defend unwanted sexual attention or intrusion on people’s personal space.

-• JohnnyRiot Says:
+• JohnnyRiot permalink

 Bradley-